 |Native Area||Europe, Asia|

 Goutweed has a preference for partial shade conditions, but it can still do well in full shade and also full sun, providing it receives sufficient moisture.
+It will not flower as well under dense shade.
 Intense, direct sun can result in leaf scorch.

 This plant isn't fussy when it comes to soil types, providing it's well-drained.
 It can also grow well in a wide range of pH levels, but it does seem to enjoy slightly acidic soils most.